-The city has a lively beachfront where boat excursions set sail on the Kinneret (Sea of Galilee) and a waterside promenade lined with seafood restaurants, hotels and a small market.
+The city has a lively beachfront where boat excursions set sail on the Kinneret (Sea of Galilee) and a waterside promenade lined with seafood restaurants, hotels, and a small market.
 To the south of the city are the hot springs of Tiberias; in the city center are the remains of the Roman city and the walled Ottoman city and to the north and built on the surrounding hills is the modern city of Tiberias.

 Brief History of Tiberias

-When Jerusalem was conquered in 70AD many of the Jewish population moved to Tiberias which became the center of Jewish culture and religious study for the next 500 years.
+When Jerusalem was conquered in 70 AD many of the Jewish population moved to Tiberias which became the center of Jewish culture and religious study for the next 500 years.
 It remained an important city for Jewish study until the 16th century.
 Tiberias is known as one of Israel’s four holy Jewish cities.
-In about 150AD the Jewish religious court, the Sanhedrin established itself in Tiberias and remained here until it was disbanded in the early Byzantine era.
+In about 150 AD the Jewish religious court, the Sanhedrin established itself in Tiberias and remained here until it was disbanded in the early Byzantine era.

 Tiberias in the Bible

-Things to do in Tiberias
+Things to Do in Tiberias

-This Jewish sage challenged Roman rule and supported the Bar Kochba Revolt resulting in his torture and death at the hands of the Romans.
+Rabbi Akiva's Tomb - This Jewish sage challenged Roman rule and supported the Bar Kochba Revolt resulting in his torture and death at the hands of the Romans.
 His dome-topped tomb is on the hillside overlooking Tiberias and the Sea of Galilee.

 Tomb of Meir Ba’al HaNess - The tomb of this ancient Jewish sage is within a domed synagogue and surrounded by a number of other religious buildings.

-This 1st century Jewish hero was influential in replacing animal sacrifice with prayer.
+Tomb of Rabbi Yohanan ben Zakkai - This 1st-century Jewish hero was influential in replacing animal sacrifice with prayer.
 His tomb is not far from the Rambam tomb.

-In 1885 Scottish doctor David Watt Torrance opened a hospital in Tiberias which welcomed people of all races and religions.
+Scots Hotel - In 1885 Scottish doctor David Watt Torrance opened a hospital in Tiberias which welcomed people of all races and religions.
 The hospital closed in 1959 and after extensive renovations was reopened as a guest house.
 Today it is one of the finest luxury boutique hotels in the country with a fine dining restaurant and brilliant views of the Sea of Galilee.

-At the eastern end of the city you can see a Greek Orthodox Church on the sea shore.
-The monastery is home to a few monks who will welcome visitor on request.
-Within the complex there are chapels, a walled courtyard and an ancient tower.
+Church and Monastery of the Apostles - At the eastern end of the city, you can see a Greek Orthodox Church on the seashore.
+The monastery is home to a few monks who will welcome visitors on request.
+Within the complex, there are chapels, a walled courtyard, and an ancient tower.

-Tourists can enjoy excellent seafood; the beaches of Tiberias; the Gai Beach Water Park and boat excursions on the water.
+Fun and Recreation - Tourists can enjoy excellent seafood; the beaches of Tiberias; the Gai Beach Water Park and boat excursions on the water.
 The waterfront is perhaps the top attraction in Tiberias.